Lab tests of RV lubricant and coolant samples reveal much about motorhome health.

 The process is similar when taking a coolant sample.
 Run the vehicle for at least a half hour to heat the coolant and allow it to circulate.
 This time, the coolant pump is used to draw a sample from the radiator or coolant reservoir.
 Once again, use a fresh bottle and piece of tubing to procure a pure sample.
 Never reuse tubing.

-Coolant test kits also can be used to sample source water.
+Sample source water with coolant test kits.
 Mr. Johnson recommends that RV owners always use a 50/50 premix coolant.
 That way, the coolant does not get contaminated with excess minerals from a hard-water source.

 Videos that demonstrate how to obtain samples of engine oil, coolant, and RV generator engine oil are posted on the JG Lubricant Services website, www.jglubricantservices.com.
 Click on the “RV” tab at the top of the home page, and then look for “How-to Videos.”

 A periodic analysis of the lubricants and coolant in a motorhome provides important information about what’s happening in the engine, transmission, generator, and cooling systems.
 Knowledge is power.
-When the data shows that lubricants and coolants are not performing as desired, or there are signs of excessive internal part wear, changes can be made to your service schedule and problems can be corrected before they become costly.
+When the data shows that lubricants and coolants are not performing as desired, or there are signs of excessive internal part wear, make corrections to problems in your service schedule before they become costly.

 JG Lubricant Services LLC